daostack/arc.js_legacy/README.md

 Note `getDeployedContracts()` does not currently cache its results and is fairly time-consuming to run, so best to cache the results yourself.

-See also [Obtaining a wrapper from getDeployedContracts](#obtaining-a-wrapper-from-getdeployedcontracts) and the following sections for several ways of instantiating Arc.js contract wrappers.
+See also [Obtain a wrapper from getDeployedContracts](#obtain-a-wrapper-from-getdeployedcontracts) and the following sections for several ways of instantiating Arc.js contract wrappers.

-### Obtaining a DAO's Scheme
+### Obtain a DAO's Scheme

 You may obtain the wrapper for a scheme that is registered with a DAO using `DAO.getScheme`.
 Here is how to get the wrapper for the `UpgradeScheme` registered with a DAO: